“Adhikaar ye jabse saajan ka har dhadkan par maana maine

-In the year 1974, it is the love-struck mind of a young, educated woman being meditative.
+In 1974, it is the love-struck mind of a young, educated woman being meditative.
 She is perfectly in sync with the idea of conceding to her partner, though not in a submissive, self-debasing fashion.
-Rajnigandha’s protagonist Deepa (Vidya Sinha) finds joy in this surrender, like many a woman would in the Indian sub-continent.
+Rajnigandha’s protagonist Deepa (Vidya Sinha) finds joy in this surrender like many a woman would in the Indian sub-continent.

 “May these tuberoses that you gave me,

 Just like love for my sweetheart

 The obvious flower allegory aside, Rajnigandha is also fine proof of Basu Chatterjee’s impeccable mettle as a storyteller.
 A case in point is the film’s opening scene.
 Deepa falls asleep in a vacant train compartment.
 Upon waking up, she is unsure where it is headed.
 She de-boards the train, only to see a volley of people waving at her.
 The train disappears and uncertainty clouds her mind.
 Was it the right decision to get off the train?
 It is not difficult to observe how this small passage deconstructs the premise of Rajnigandha.
 Mind you, this is no spoiler that prevents you from enjoying the film.
 Chatterjee’s masterful writing is such that the suspense is maintained until the last running minute of the film.